 Paris Saint-Germain - Surprisingly, we have never faced PSG in a competitive European game.
 The Ligue 1 outfit won a challenging group ahead of Liverpool, with Napoli dropping into the Europa League.

 Porto - Jose Mourinho won Europe’s elite competition with the Portuguese club in 2004.
 We have played Porto eight times over the years, including the 2009 quarter-final which the Reds won 3-2 on aggregate.

 Bayern Munich - Our famous opponents in the 1999 Champions League final reached the last 16 of this year's competition as group winners, after drawing 3-3 with Ajax on Wednesday night.

 Real Madrid - The most successful side in European Cup history and the current holders of the trophy.
 We last played Los Blancos in last year’s UEFA Super Cup final in Macedonia.

-Mourinho has revealed a long injury list ahead of Sunday's match - with a new name added to it on Wednesday.
+Mourinho has revealed a long absentees list ahead of Sunday's match - with a new name added to it on Wednesday.

 Did you see this?
 Nicky Butt is confident other Academy prospects can follow James and Mason into the seniors.